Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Amortized variational inference for posterior measure

-Our main methodological step is to connect the previous pathwise formulation of the (unnormalized) conditional density to the solution of a stochastic optimal control on path space.
-Previous work such as \cite{fleming1982optimal} and \cite{mitter2003variational}has proposed this viewpoint and typically connect the optimal control to a gradient of a log-density potential.
-Under the conditional law of $X$ given $\{Y_t\}_{t \in [0,T]}$, $\{X_t\}_{t \in [0,T]}$ is Markovian for each given path $y$ by \cite[Section 2.2.2]{van2007filtering}.
-Thus, we discuss controls in feedback form.

-\begin{definition}[Admissible controls] The control $u$ is called admissible if it is continuous, and for every compact $K$, $u(x,t)$ satisfies a uniform Lipschitz condition on $K$ for $t \in [0,T]$ and the linear growth condition as $|x| \to \infty$.
-That is, there exists $C_u < \infty$ such that $|u(t,x)|\le C_u(1+|x|)$ for all $(t,x)\in[0,T]\times\mathbb{R}^n$.
-We denote admissible controls as $u \in U$. \end{definition} The above defines the feedback control that ensures the controlled SDE is well-posed and the running cost has at most quadratic growth.
+\begin{definition}[Admissible controls] The feedback control $u:[0,T]\times\mathbb R^n\to\mathbb R^n$ is called admissible if it is continuous, satisfies a uniform Lipschitz condition on every compact set for $t \in [0,T]$, and the linear growth condition.
+That is, for every compact set $K\subset\mathbb R^n$, there exists $L_K<\infty$ with and there exists $C_u < \infty$ such that $|u(t,x)|\le C_u(1+|x|)$ for all $(t,x)\in[0,T]\times\mathbb{R}^n$.
+We denote admissible controls as $u \in U$. \end{definition} The above defines the feedback control that ensures the controlled SDE is well-posed and the running cost has at most quadratic growth. {Assume $q^y_0 > 0$ on the support of interest so that $V$ is well defined.} We now show that we can construct a HJB equation and an associated control problem from the pathwise Zakai equation.
+It gives the optimal feedback explicitly in the form of the score function of pathwise posterior density.